Noso-Project/NosoNode/README.md

 Noso Windows Wallet

-Unofficial Release Ver 0.2.1Af
+Official Release Ver 0.2.1Af

-June 01, 2021
+June 07, 2021

-THIS IS A NON OFFICIAL RELEASE
+THIS IS A OFFICIAL RELEASE

 Requirements: